AdobeDocs/experience-manager-guides.en/help/product-guide/native-pdf/add-barcode.md

-You can use the resource ID in page layout as follows:
+You can use the resource ID in a page layout as follows:

 ```html